kliment-olechnovic/voronota/expansion_lt/resources/texts/cppapi.markdown

 The need headers are all in "./src/voronotalt" folder.
 The only header file needed to be included is "voronotalt.h".

-Below is a detailed example for both basic and periodic boc modes:
+Below is a detailed example for both basic and periodic box modes:

 ```cpp
     #include <iostream>